supulk/supulk/README.md

     **Azure** for Cloud computing <br>
     **Linux Automation and DevOps basics**<br>

-- 🍏 Ask me about my Revelations from the last spotify wrapped <br>
+- 🍏 Ask me about the revelations from my last spotify wrapped <br>

 - ☕ **Fun fact**: <br>
-  It it doesn't compile, its because an evil witch has used all her power to delete a semicolon in your import statement
+  Despite him being cool as hell, there are no records of alexander the great using arch as his daily driver

 - 🕊️ **Reach me at**: <br>
   supul.me@gmail.com